Chord Extensions & Extended Chords

-Extended jazz piano chords create a richer and more complex sound than triads and 7th chords and so they are used in jazz music to create more interesting harmonic progressions.
+Extended jazz piano chords create a richer and more complex sound than triads and 7th chords and they are used in jazz music to create more interesting harmonic progressions.

-We explore some of the most common extensions for major, minor and dominant chords and review the most effective way to practise these extensions to be comfortable playing them in all 12 keys.
+We explore some of the most common extensions for major, minor and dominant chords and later in this course we discuss the most effective way to practise these extensions in all 12 keys.

+Chord extensions occur when you extend a chord beyond the 7th note of the scale which takes you past the octave mark.
 There are three extensions, the 9th, the 11th and the 13th.
 If we continue to extend the chord past the 13th we get back to the root of the chord so the 13th is the highest chord extension that you need to learn.

 Be aware that on lead sheets and jazz standards, chord extensions may or may not be indicated in the chord symbol.
 This is part of the freedom you have as a jazz musician – you can interpret and play the music however you like.

-Major Chord Extensions
+Major Chord Extensions in Jazz Piano

 With major keys, the common extensions include the 9th, sharp 11th and the 13th.
 We use the sharp 11th (an 11th that has been raised by half a step) due to the half step interval between the major 3rd and the natural 11th.
 This half step interval sounds very dissonant so instead the 11th is sharpened to create a full step interval which sounds much more palatable.